mco-gh/pylearn/content/en/lessons/1 Welcome/_index.md

 We may optionally include some values inside the brackets.
 We call those values function arguments, or just arguments.
 We'll often refer to this process as "passing arguments" to a function.
 I like to think of the function as a work request and the arguments as the job specification.
-For example, you can pass arguments to the print function to produce just about any desired output.</p>
+For example, you can pass arguments to the <code>print</code> function to produce just about any desired output.</p>
 </div>
 </div>
 </div>